asarfa/PyTorchModels/README.md

 ## Install from link

-Simply run this command: `pip install https://github.com/asarfa/PyTorchModels`
+Simply run this command: `pip install https://github.com/asarfa/PyTorchModels` This is currently not working

 ## Firsts steps into the easy life ...